nachocaru/xaprb.com/content/blog/2005-09-28-grouping-data-with-catch-all-ranks.md

 ### The queries

-Here&#8217;s a query for Microsoft SQL Server:
+Here's a query for Microsoft SQL Server:

 <pre>select
     case when rank &lt;= 5 then rank